 The quick settings

-- I actually really like the animations and bounciness of the notifications.
+The only redeeming part of this interface are the animations and bounciness of the notifications.
 It’s probably the best part of this entire redesign.
-Now, here’s what I don’t like.

 - What is going on with the quick settings buttons?
 The icons are massive.
 It doesn’t look good when the active items are squared.